mrqa/MRQA-Shared-Task-2019/README.md

 The final score for the MRQA shared task will be the macro-average across all test datasets.

+## Baseline Model

+An implementation of a simple multi-task BERT-based baseline model is available in the `baseline` directory.

 ## Submission

 Submission will be handled through the [Codalab](https://worksheets.codalab.org/) platform.
 Instructions will be released soon.

-## Baseline Model

-An implementation of a simple multi-task BERT-based baseline model is available in the `baseline` directory.
+We will ask participants to submit two components:

+1. A command that makes predictions given a `.jsonl.gz` file in our standard format
+2. A command that starts a local server that accepts POST requests of single JSON objects in our standard format, and returns a JSON prediction object.

+The `baseline` directory includes example implementations of both components, in `predict.py` and `serve.py`, respectively.
+The server will be used to create interactive demos for all submitted models.